 Ingrown hairs are hairs that have grown back into the skin.
 They can cause small round, and often itchy or painful, bumps.
 Ingrown hair bumps can happen anywhere hair grows, including your scalp and the back of your neck.

+When a hair grows back into your skin, it’s known as an ingrown hair.
 Hair removal, such as shaving, increases the risk of getting ingrown hairs.
 Ingrown hairs are also more common for people who have coarse or curly hair.

 We’ll explore all the things you can do to remedy and avoid ingrown hair.

 If an ingrown hair does not go away without treatment within a few days, here are several things you can do to help speed up the process:

 - Apply hot compresses to the area at least three times a day.
 This will help soften the skin allowing the hairs to more readily break free.

 - Follow up the hot compresses with gentle scrubbing, using a moist washcloth.

 - You can also use a facial scrub or an at-home scrub made from sugar or salt and oil.

 - Apply salicylic acid to the area to remove dead skin cells.
 You can also use a shampoo formulated with salicylic acid.

 - Do not continue to shave the area as this will further aggravate the skin, potentially leading to infection.